chiku-samugari/papply/README.markdown

     ;=> (APAPPLY (LIST (LENGTH (STRING A0)) (FORMAT NIL "~a-index" A0)))

 Additionally, EXTEND-SHARP-QUOTE function is provided.
-It activates the exntension for #' reader macro that enables to write a function name after the left paren following to #' reader macro by convert such form into P macro call.
+It activates the extension for #' reader macro that enables to write a function name after the left parenthesis following to #' reader macro by convert such form into P macro call.

     #'(list (length (string a0)) (format nil "~a-index" a0))